 The holidays are fast approaching and this Cranberry White Chocolate Cheesecake is the dessert recipe you need in your repertoire.
 With its signature blend of tangy fresh cranberries and silky sweet white chocolate, it’s the perfect dessert for your holiday spread.

 If cheesecake gets you as excited as it does me, then be sure to check out this Streusel Topped Pumpkin Cheesecake for fall and this easy Cherry Cheesecake Dip when you need a quick fix.
-Lastly, we have for you a very easy Instant Pot Cheesecake or an amazing Light and Airy Strawberry Cheesecake too!
+Lastly, we have for you a very easy No-Bake Chocolate Cheesecake or an amazing Light and Airy Strawberry Cheesecake too!

 Hi everyone!
 It’s Allison from Some the Wiser.
 I’m extra excited about this cheesecake recipe because fresh cranberry treats are my most favorite.
 I’m also crazy about these Cranberry Orange Sweet Rolls and my number one favorite Cranberry Pear Tart.